SteeltoeOSS/steeltoe-site/source/docs/steeltoe-discovery.html.markdown

 ### 1.2.7 Enable Logging

-Sometimes its desirable to turn on debug logging in the Discovery client.
-To do this, you can modify the `appsettings.json` file and turn on Debug level logging for the Steeltoe/Pivotal components.
+Sometimes, it is desirable to turn on debug logging in the Discovery client.
+To do so, you can modify the `appsettings.json` file and turn on Debug level logging for the Steeltoe/Pivotal components, as shown in the following example:

 Here is an example `appsettings.json` file: